-The nileswan is a fully featured flash cartridge compatible with WS/WSC and PCv2 consoles.
+The nileswan is a fully featured flash cartridge compatible with the WS/WSC family of consoles, as well as the PCv2.
 It has very wide compability with existing software while also enhancing the platform in new ways suitable for modern homebrew development.

 Features